Anita-Mutemi/my-website/README.md

 1. Format the HTML file by including relevant elements.
 2. Format the CSS file for the website's design.
+3. Format the JS file for the website's design.
-3. Use an external Git repository and provide the SSH path.
+4. Use an external Git repository and provide the SSH path.
-4. Make at least 20 commits in Git, with each change.
+5. Make at least 20 commits in Git, with each change.
-5. Push your commands and run the HTML and CSS files in a valid browser to view your website.
+6. Push your commands and run the HTML and CSS files in a valid browser to view your website.

 ## Design
  ![radmeimage](https://github.com/Anita-Mutemi/tilegame/assets/132679576/38a8e31d-456a-4f3a-be48-f2b4ed9fd064)